m1212e/easy-rpc-docs/src/routes/2🛠️ Getting started/2Working with easy-rpc/+page.md

 import Backend from '../.erpc/generated/Backend';

 /*
   Now we instantiate the target.
-In out case it lives on the local machine and listens to the 1234 port, which we configured earlier in the backend code.
+In our case it lives on the local machine and listens to the 1234 port, which we configured earlier in the backend code.
 */
 const backend = new Backend({
 	address: 'http://localhost',